 Let them help

-A teen may have opinions about activities the family could do.
+Teenagers may have opinions about activities the family could do.
 Letting them help makes them more a part of the process and may help them plan trips of their own in the future.

 Try more out-of-park experiences